FrancoRosa/pile-placer/README.md

 ### Colors

-The software is able to show colors if they are shown or the table or they are part of the pile name, it also uses the following color codes:
+The software is able to show colors if they are provided in the table or they are part of the pile name, it uses the following color codes bellow.

 ```Python
 color_codes = {